NeXt-Warning-System/documentation/xws-contact-api/research/contact has single language.md

 ## Hypothesis

 Users only need to be sent flood warning information in a single language for each contact in the system.
-This simplicity makes it clear for the user what langauge they will get their flood warning information in for that contact.
-The simplicity will also aid in providing a simmpe data model.
+This simplicity makes it clear for the user what language they will get their flood warning information in for that contact.
+The simplicity will also aid in providing a simple data model.

 ## Method

-Analysis has been carried out on the current (as of April 2020) contact details in the Flood Warning System (FWS).
-We have examined how many individual contacts (defined as a single telephone number of email address) are registered in the system to receive wanring information in more than one language (currently only English and Welsh are provided.)
-We have onyl looked at contacts which:
+Analysis has been carried out on the current contact details in the Flood Warning System (FWS).
+We have examined how many individual contacts (defined as a single telephone number of email address) are registered in the system to receive warning information in more than one language (currently only English and Welsh are provided.)
+We have only looked at contacts which:

-* are still active in the system
+* are still active in the system (as of 29 April 2020)
-* have been fully registered - due to data annoymity, we cannot see individual contacts added via our opt-in service
+* have been fully registered - due to data anonymity, we cannot see individual contacts added via our opt-in service
-*

 ### Known limitations

 TBC

 ## Results

-After analysis we found only 63 individual contacts that are registered to multiple langauges in the Flood Warning System. this represents
+After analysis we found only 63 individual contacts that are registered to multiple languages in the Flood Warning System.
+This represents

 ## Benefits

 * TBC